rjbultitude/theconditionalorchestra/README.md

 nearestStormDistance should produce more ominous music - drums and ride perhaps

-Create wCheck condition for very hot that slows everything down
+Create wCheck condition for very hot that uses different pad and longNote sounds

-Add a new sound for fine weather as it's the least interesting consider using airpad-C3

 Some arpeggio melodies still clash a little with the chords